 Cash reserves and assets: How much money do you have in the bank?
 How much will be left after you pay your down payment and closing costs?

 Down payment: How much money are you putting down?
 Is this your own money?
 If not, is it a gift from your parents?
-A nonprofit agency grant?
+Is it a nonprofit agency grant?

 Property use: Do you plan to live in the house?
 Is it investment property?